namedwebsockets/networkwebsockets/README.md

 }
 ```

-To send a _direct message_ to another channel peer, bypassing the broadcast channel, you can send a new message from this control connection as follows:
+To send a _direct message_ to another channel peer, bypassing the broadcast channel, you can _send_ it over this control connection as follows:

 ```javascript
 {